blp/ovsorbit/fragments/editing.rst

 from -25 dB to +36 dB.
 It also has Mute and Solo buttons that are useful for listening to just some of the audio tracks.

+Audacity has really good undo/redo with Control+Z and Control+Shift+Z.

 Instructions
 ------------